About the Baby Expert

-Katie Hilton graduated from Staffordshire University with an RN Dip HE in Adult Nursing.
-She then went on to gain her BSc Hons Midwifery.
-Katie has worked as a Midwife across the UK and Canada working in Labour, Delivery, Postpartum and Neonatal Units.
-Throughout her career, Katie has gained experience in all areas of obstetrics, child and family health.
-Katie is passionate about supporting women and families with their decisions throughout pregnancy, labour, postnatally and into childhood.
+My background: I graduated from Staffordshire University with an RN Dip HE in Adult Nursing.
+I then went on to gain my BSc Hons Midwifery.
+Since then I have worked as a Midwife across the UK and Canada working in Labour, Delivery, Postpartum and Neonatal Units.
+Throughout my career, I have gained experience in all areas of obstetrics, child and family health.
+I am passionate about supporting women and families with their decisions throughout pregnancy, labour, postnatally and into childhood.

 Feeding baby - Breast or bottle?